david-j-davis/david-j-davis/README.md

 -->

-* 👯    I’m looking to collaborate on a hunting app
+* ✨    I’m looking to help others be better at their craft
 * 🤔    I’m looking for help with being better at my craft
-* ✨    I’m looking to help others be better at their craft
-* 💬    Ask me about outdoor stuff and homeschooling kids, or dev stuff I guess
+* 💬    Ask me about dev stuff, outdoor stuff, homeschooling kids, or being a Christian.
 * ⚡     Fun fact: I'm an Eagle Scout.
-I'm also a Christian, and a freedom maximalist.

 ### Where to find me
 <p>